megandrodger/designinternships/README.md

 # Interaction design internships
-12 month learning plan for Home Office interaction design internships
+This plan outlines what to expect on an interaction design internship with the Home Office.

 [The plan](https://ukhomeoffice.github.io/designinternships/) :boom: